Berg0162/Tacx-Virtual-Shifting/README.md

 - **No Zwift Cog required** — just align your bike chain in an optimal straight line, like in gear **34/17**.
 - **No Zwift Play required** — although it will likely work as well if you own one.

 This project bridges your trainer and Zwift so that **pressing shift buttons on Zwift Click** feels like changing gears on a VS-enabled trainer.

+> **Note:** This bridge only controls trainer resistance.
+> It does not modify or fake your power, cadence, heart rate, or Zwift ride data in any way.

 ## 🌟 Why this project?
 - Many Tacx smart trainers are still working great but lack VS.